Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Preliminaries

+where $X, X' \sim \mathbb{P}$ are drawn independently from $\mathbb{P}$.
+The $\beta$-energy score is strictly proper on the space of probability distributions with finite $\beta$-moment, i.e.\ $\int \Vert x \Vert^\beta ~ \mathrm{d}\mathbb{P}(x) < \infty$.
+For $\beta=1$ and a univariate probability distribution, the $\beta$-energy score simplifies to the CRPS.
+Note that for $\beta=2$, the expression simplifies to $\Vert \mathbb{E}[X] - y \Vert^2$, i.e.\ the ordinary squared error of the mean forecast.
+In this boundary case the score is no longer strictly proper, since the squared error elicits only the conditional mean rather than the full predictive distribution \citep{gneiting2011making}. \\ Third, the \textbf{CRLS} (Continuous Ranked Logarithmic Scoring Rule, also called the Exceedance Probability Score) \citep{juutilainen2012exceedance} is defined as

-where the negation ensures lower scores correspond to better forecasts.
-CRLS combines the distance sensitivity of CRPS with a logarithmic penalty, giving more weight to events that were predicted to be very unlikely \cite{juutilainen2012exceedance}.
-It penalizes crude errors in the predicted mean more heavily than either CRPS or the log score alone.
+where the additional negation ensures lower scores correspond to better forecasts.
+CRLS combines the distance sensitivity of CRPS with a logarithmic penalty, giving more weight to events that were predicted to be very unlikely \citep{juutilainen2012exceedance}.